l5oo00/vscode-fecs-plugin/README.md

 This extension contributes the following settings:

-- `vscode-fecs-plugin.disableCheck`: Controls if disable check by default when vscode start/restart/reload
+- `vscode-fecs-plugin.disableCheck`: Controls if disable check by default when vscode start/restart/reload.
+- `vscode-fecs-plugin.ignoreGlobalEslintDisalbe`: Controls if ignore `/* eslint-disalbe */` in js file.
-- `vscode-fecs-plugin.en`: Controls if use English in output
+- `vscode-fecs-plugin.en`: Controls if use English in output.
 - `vscode-fecs-plugin.level`: Fecs check level.
-Value is 0 1 or 2
+Value is 0 1 or 2 .
 - `vscode-fecs-plugin.jsLikeExt`: Specified 'js like' files extension that can use fecs.
 - `vscode-fecs-plugin.cssLikeExt`: Specified 'css like' files extension that can use fecs.
 - `vscode-fecs-plugin.htmlLikeExt`: Specified 'html like' files extension that can use fecs.